7Zenox/talewind/README.md

 # *talewind*

-*based.ai* is a media bias detection system for text input.
-It is being developed by Anand Chauhan and Vasu Jain as part of their University project.
+*talewind* is a media bias detection system for text input.
+It is being developed by Vasu Jain and Anand Chauhan as part of their University project.

 ## `COMPONENTS`